greatspn/SOURCES/README.md

 ### How to compile and install GreatSPN on your PC.

 GreatSPN can be compiled and installed on POSIX-compliant systems.
-The framework requires several dependencies.
+The framework requires several dependencies to be installed on your computer in order to compile it.

 #### Linux installation instructions: